 - Homemade Vegan Nacho Cheese

-These Easy Vegan Enchiladas are vegetarian, dairy-free, gluten-free, and soy free.
+These enchiladas are vegan, vegetarian, dairy-free, gluten-free and soy free.
 They're the perfect weeknight dinner even if you're serving a group with food allergies!
 If you make these enchiladas, I hope you'll tag me on Instagram so I can see your delicious creations.
 You can also leave a review below, which is one of the best ways to support my business and keep delicious vegan recipes coming to the blog!

 More Vegan Mexican Food Favorites